In This Section

-Our core reading books are Big Cat- Letters and Sounds, we have many other books, both from a variety of reading schemes and ‘real’ books for children to read in school and at home.
+Our core reading books are Big Cat- Letters and Sounds, we have many other phonic books to support the children in learning to read.
 As well as 1:1 reading with an adult, children read in small groups with each child reading the same book.
 In this way school staff can teach a specific skill most effectively.
 We value the 1:1 time that parents can spend reading with their children, and we expect children to read a minimum of three times a week at home and ideally every day.

 Children learn how to write in print from YR and are taught to join their handwriting in Y2.
 Many children aren’t ready to write with a pencil when they start school so we encourage them to practise their letter shapes by writing in the air or in sand which helps to develop their arm muscles as well as helping them to learn letter shapes.

 Regular practising of handwriting throughout years one and two helps children to master the skill of cursive letter formation.
 Spellings are often practised at the same time as handwriting.

 The new national curriculum has an increased focus on the correct use of grammar, and on children knowing the correct terminology for grammatical terms.